-Proposition 7 (Voting for Female Empowerment) If $\gamma_f > \gamma_m > \frac{\gamma_f}{3}$ , then there exists a $\bar{\theta}$ such that for all $\theta$ that satisfy $\theta > \bar{\theta}$ men prefer empowerment to patriarchy, i.e., $V_m^E(H_m, H_f, \bar{H}) > V_m^P(H_m, H_f, \bar{H})$ .
+PROPOSITION 7 (Voting for Female Empowerment).
+If $\gamma_f > \gamma_m > \gamma_f/3$ , then there exists a $\bar{\theta}$ such that for all $\theta$ that satisfy $\theta > \bar{\theta}$ men prefer empowerment to patriarchy, that is, $V_m^E(H_m, H_f, \bar{H}) > V_m^P(H_m, H_f, \bar{H})$ .
 For any given $\theta$ , the incentive to vote for empowerment is higher in the model with public education compared to the baseline model.

 The intuition for this result is that voting for empowerment has a positive effect on the quality of public education.
-While the tax rate is independent of the political regime, under empowerment fertility rates are lower, so that for a given tax revenue more education can be provided per student.
+Although the tax rate is independent of the political regime, under empowerment fertility rates are lower, so that for a given tax revenue more education can be provided per student.
 This effect provides an additional incentive to vote for female empowerment.
 Thus, we find that in the expanded model, reforms in women's rights and public education are driven by the same underlying economic process (technological change that raises $\theta$ ) and mutually reinforce each other.

-An interesting property of the public-education model is that the dynastic timeinconsistency friction that helps to bring about female empowerment also affects the determination of public education.
-The friction leads to an underprovision of education, since each cohort of men determines only the schooling of the next generation, whose utility they discount heavily.
+An interesting property of the public-education model is that the dynastic time-inconsistency friction that helps to bring about female empowerment also affects the determination of public education.
+The friction leads to underprovision of education, because each cohort of men determines only the schooling of the next generation, whose utility they discount heavily.
 One way to address this underprovision is to let women vote on school funding as well, because women care more about the next generation's utility.
 Introducing the female vote then serves as a commitment device.
 The extended model therefore provides a rationale for why women gained political power on education matters long before obtaining general political rights.
-In England, female school suffrage (the right to run and vote in school board elections) was introduced alongside public schooling, and in many U.S. states school suffrage long predates general suffrage as well.
-The model does not predict that men would be in favor of the female vote in general-the friction modeled here affects only policies that amount to intergenerational investment.
+40 In England, female school suffrage (the right to run and vote in school board elections) was introduced alongside public schooling, and in many U.S. states school suffrage long predates general suffrage as well.
+41 The model does not predict that men would be in favor of the female vote in general-the friction modeled here affects only policies that amount to intergenerational investment.

-5.3 Women in the Labor Market and Female Empowerment
+V.C.
+Women in the Labor Market and Female Empowerment

 An alternative explanation for the expansion of women's rights centers on women's labor market opportunities.
 For example, Geddes and Lueck (2002) argue that increasing demand for female labor accentuated a moral hazard problem between husband and wife, which could be mitigated by sharing power with women.
-A similar moral hazard problem might exist between female workers and their employers: women's effort is likely to be low when they lack legal rights to their own earnings.
-Thus, one could envision a theory in which male employers face a tradeoff between the rights of their own wife and those of their workers.
-As the productivity of female labor increases, the tradeoff would shift in favor of women's rights.
+A similar moral hazard problem might exist between female workers and their employers: women's effort is likely to be ally favor school suffrage depends on parameters.

+40. Whether the underprovision of schooling is large enough for men to actulow when they lack legal rights to their own earnings.
+Thus, one could envision a theory in which male employers face a trade-off between the rights of their own wives and those of their workers.
+As the productivity of female labor increased, the trade-off would shift in favor of women's rights.

-&lt;sup>39In contrast, the marriage-market externality is not present here, because education decisions are made at an aggregate level, and contemporaneous externalities are taken into account by the voters.
+39. In contrast, the marriage-market externality is not present here, because education decisions are made at an aggregate level, and contemporaneous externalities are taken into account by the voters.